English Americans: Overview

-At 26.34%, this was the largest group amongst the 188 million people who reported at least one ancestry.
-The population was 226 million which would have made the English ancestry group 22% of the total.
 Scotch-Irish Americans are for the most part descendants of Lowland Scots and Northern English (specifically County Durham, Cumberland, Northumberland and Yorkshire) settlers who migrated to Ireland during the Plantation of Ulster in the 17th century.

-The majority of the Founding Fathers of the United States were of English ancestry.
+Additionally, African Americans tend to have a significant degree of English and Lowland Scots ancestry tracing back to the Colonial period, typically ranging between 17 and 29%.
 English immigrants in the 19th century, as with other groups, sought economic prosperity.
 They began migrating in large numbers, without state support, in the 1840s and continued into the 1890s.